 WOMEN TRAVELERS RISK : LOW

 The risk for women travelers in Hong Kong is at the lowest level and it is hard to believe that there is no area in the whole city that women should not visit both during the day and night.
-Due to the fact that pickpocket risk is at the high level, women should be cautions as in any other city.
+Because pickpocket risk is at a high level, women should be cautious as in any other city.

 So...
 How Safe Is Hong Kong Really?

-- Currency - The official currency in China is yuan or renminbi.
+- Currency - The official currency in Hong Kong is the Hong Kong dollar (HKD).
 ATMs can be found in big cities.
-Your credit cards might not be accepted everywhere, since Chinese still pay everything in cash.
-Even though many people believe that it is a very luxurious city, Hong Kong is definitely not the most expensive in the world.
+Your credit cards might not be accepted everywhere since the Chinese still pay for most things in cash.
+Even though many people believe that it is a very luxurious city, Hong Kong is not the most expensive in the world.